quantify-os/quantify-scheduler/docs/source/reference/qblox/index.md

 - Flexible configuration via JSON data structures.

 Simply specify {code}`"quantify_scheduler.backends.qblox_backend.hardware_compile"`
 in the hardware configuration to use this backend.
-Please see {ref}`Usage of the backend <sec-qblox-how-to-configure>` for information on how to set this up.
 After a schedule is compiled into a program, uploading to the control hardware can be done using the usual [qblox-instruments](https://pypi.org/project/qblox-instruments/) driver under the hood.
 The driver is automatically included in installing `quantify-scheduler`.
 Please visit the [Qblox Instruments setup documentation](https://qblox-qblox-instruments.readthedocs-hosted.com/en/main/getting_started/setup.html)